TahaSener/Thin-Section-Semantic-Segmentation-Of-Rock-Minerals/README.md

 - The latest model and full dataset are not included due to a TUBİTAK agreement.
 - The example dataset is provided for demonstration purposes only.
 - Link to paper will be added.
+- Link to Model will be added when paper puplished.

 ## License